 Still, the old city is stunning and very intriguing, and you can wander around and enter all the buildings as you please.
 Everything has been built with red stones and adorned with fantastic stone carvings and sometimes paintings.
-It’s simply beautiful and not crowded at all.
+It’s simply beautiful and, what a relief, not crowded at all.

 The mosque is just a short walk on the paved road outside the walled city.
 Don’t believe anyone who tries to tell you that you have to pay another fee to go there, that’s not true.
 The mosque is huge and very busy, with people and goats everywhere from the big front steps that lead up to the entrance to the courtyard with its various tombs.